iris1901/CUNA/README.md

 ## Step 3: Model Training (BiLSTM and Transformer)

 In this step, we train neural networks to detect cytosine deamination (C→U) events using the features generated in Step 2.
-The training is performed using the train_models.py script, which supports two architectures:
+The training is performed using the `train_models.py` script, which supports two architectures:

-- BiLSTM (Bidirectional Long Short-Term Memory) – a recurrent model suitable for capturing temporal dependencies in the signal,
+- BiLSTM (Bidirectional Long Short-Term Memory) – a recurrent model suitable for capturing temporal dependencies in the signal
-- Transformer – an attention-based model better suited for learning long-range interactions in both signal and sequence context.
+- Transformer – an attention-based model better suited for learning long-range interactions in both signal and sequence context

-Both models take as input:
-- the one-hot encoded sequence context (±10 bases),
-- the resampled raw signal window,
-- the binary label (1 = uracil, 0 = thymine).
+Both models take as input the one-hot encoded sequence context (±10 bases), the resampled raw signal window and the binary label (1 = uracil, 0 = thymine).

 They are trained to output a modification probability for each sample.
-You can find a full list of options using python ${DeepMod2_DIR}/train/train_models.py --help command.
+You can find a full list of options using python ${INPUT_DIR}/CUNA/train_models/train_models.py --help command.
 In this demo we will train:

 ```bash
 python ${INPUT_DIR}/CUNA/train_models/train_models.py \